How Much Does a Divorce Cost on Average in 2025?

 Average cost for mediation

-The average cost of a mediated divorce ranges from between $7,000 to $10,000, depending on these factors.
+The average cost of a mediated separation ranges from between $7,000 to $10,000, depending on these factors.
 Before balking at this price, however, remember that it’s almost always cheaper to go through mediation and negotiation, rather than a full-fledged divorce trial.

 Other Potential Costs

-Going through assets can also increase the cost of a divorce.
-As previously stated, courts usually require that both parties to a divorce list their income, assets, liability, and more in a divorce proceeding.
-This can be a complicated process, especially in instances where a couple has multiple estates, has a variety of different assets, etc. Oftentimes, real estate appraisers or tax advisors need to be hired.
-Again, this comes at the cost to the couple.
+Going through assets can also increase the cost of ending a marriage.
+As previously stated, courts usually require that both parties list their income, assets, liabilities, and more in the legal proceedings.
+This can be a complicated process, especially when a couple has multiple estates, a variety of different assets, etc. Oftentimes, real estate appraisers or tax advisors need to be hired, which adds additional costs for both parties.